 Sterling Construction (STRL) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the civil construction company had lost 0.3% over the past month, outpacing the Construction sector's loss of 4.99% and the S&P 500's loss of 0.85% in that time.
+Coming into today, shares of the civil construction company had gained 9.37% in the past month.
+In that same time, the Construction sector lost 3.5%, while the S&P 500 gained 0.64%.

-Investors will be hoping for strength from Sterling Construction as it approaches its next earnings release.
-The company is expected to report EPS of $0.37, up 85% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $340.2 million, down 2.02% from the year-ago period.
+Sterling Construction will be looking to display strength as it nears its next earnings release.
+On that day, Sterling Construction is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 85%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $340.2 million, down 2.02% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Sterling Construction.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Sterling Construction is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Sterling Construction is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Sterling Construction's current valuation metrics, including its Forward P/E ratio of 11.27.
-For comparison, its industry has an average Forward P/E of 15.96, which means Sterling Construction is trading at a discount to the group.
+Digging into valuation, Sterling Construction currently has a Forward P/E ratio of 11.84.
+This represents a discount compared to its industry's average Forward P/E of 16.06.

 The Building Products - Heavy Construction industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 232, which puts it in the bottom 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 232, putting it in the bottom 10% of all 250+ industries.

 Click to get this free report